 1. Choose the right dog shampoo

-When you need to bathe your dog, it’s important to have the right products, and just like with washing your own hair, your dog needs a good shampoo too.
+When you're wondering, "how often should I bathe my dog", it’s important to have the right products, and just like with washing your own hair, your dog needs a good shampoo too.
 Surprisingly, the world of dog shampoo is far more complex than one might think, so if you’re a new dog owner, it can be tricky to know where to begin.

 It’s important to consider your dog’s breed and hair type, as this will determine the best shampoo for them.
 Some breeds have more sensitive skin than others, so it’s important to check the ingredients listed on the bottle before you buy.
 You can also get shampoos to treat fleas, mites and lice, should this be something you need to tackle.